DixitPatel/SpringRank/README.md

 The plot above shows the effect of using SpringRank to predict tennis player performances in future years on both hard and clay type surfaces.
 In particular, we train a model for the year 2008 and use it to predict match outcomes for the years 2009 through 2018.
 There two things we observe here :
-1. SpringRank does better than randomly guessing match outcomes  (blue vs black dotted lines)
+1. The ability to predict performance of players further down the years, gradually decreases and essentially behaves like a random model after a few years.
-2. The ability to predict performance of players further down the years, gradually decreases and essentially behaves like a random model after a few years.
+2. SpringRank does better than randomly guessing match outcomes  (red vs black dotted lines)